pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/05_verifying_feature_pacts.md

 1. In the provider project, open `src/product/product.pact.test.js` and in the options for the dynamically fetched pacts, set `includeWipPactsSince: "2020-01-01"`

-1. Run `TRAVIS_BRANCH=master make test` and you will see that the `feat/new-field` pact has been included in the verifications, running in pending mode.
+1. Run `GIT_BRANCH=master make test` and you will see that the `feat/new-field` pact has been included in the verifications, running in pending mode.
-    * We need to set the `TRAVIS_BRANCH` when running locally so that the WIP calculations know which pending pacts to include.
+    * We need to set the `GIT_BRANCH` when running locally so that the WIP calculations know which pending pacts to include.

 1. Commit and push

-1. Open the provider build in Travis CI and wait for the successful verification result for `feat/new-field` to be be published.
+1. Open the provider build in Github Actions and wait for the successful verification result for `feat/new-field` to be be published.

     * 👉 Note that the provider has now successfully deployed this change to production, so the consumer is now free to release their code.

-1. On your local machine, run `TRAVIS_BRANCH=master make test` - you will now see that the `feat/new-field` pact is not included, as it is no longer a work in progress pact.
+1. On your local machine, run `GIT_BRANCH=master make test` - you will now see that the `feat/new-field` pact is not included, as it is no longer a work in progress pact.

 ## Expected state by the end of this step